minecraft-addon-tools/minecraft-addon-tools.github.io/input/tutorials/getting-started.md

 On the 24th of October, the scripting documentation was released to the public for review, and the scripting API made available to a small focus group to test it out (versions 1.8.0.50 and 1.8.0.51), then on the 5th of December, the API was given to the public beta community.

 It is now possible for anybody to participate in the beta and write your own scripts for minecraft, and this tutorial series is here to help get you started.

+This tutorial has been updated for Minecraft 1.12.0.9 (beta)

 Where to go for help?
 ===
 There is a community dedicated to Bedrock Add-on development in Discord: https://discord.gg/46JUdQb

+The official Minecraft Scripting documentation is available here: https://minecraft.gamepedia.com/Bedrock_Edition_beta_scripting_documentation

 Pre-requisites
 ===